msg-systems/holmes-extractor/README.md

 objects that were destined for a process that had been started subsequently.
 If the MultiprocessingManager hangs shortly after being started, the probable solution is therefore to ensure all Python processes have been killed before trying again.

+<a id="resource-requirements"></a>
+##### 1.2.6 Resource requirements

+Because Holmes performs complex, intelligent analysis, it is inevitable that it requires more hardware resources than more traditional search frameworks.
+The use cases that involve loading documents — [structural extraction](#structural-extraction) and [topic matching](#topic-matching) — are most immediately applicable to large but not massive corpora (e.g. all the documents belonging to a certain organisation, all the patents on a certain topic, all the books by a certain author).
+For cost reasons, Holmes would not be an appropriate tool with which to analyse the content of the entire Internet!
+That said, Holmes is both vertically and horizontally scalable.
+With sufficient hardware, both these use cases can be applied to an essentially unlimited number of documents by running Holmes on multiple machines, loading a different set of documents on to each one and conflating the results.
+Note that this is the strategy employed the [MultiprocessingManager](#multiprocessing-manager) to distribute processing amongst multiple cores on a single machine and that the [TopicMatchDictionaryOrderer](https://github.com/msg-systems/holmes-extractor/blob/master/holmes_extractor/extensive_matching.py) class, which is used to conflate results from several cores, could easily be reused to conflate results received from multiple machines over the network.

+Holmes holds loaded documents in memory.
+On the one hand, this ties in with its intended use with large but not massive corpora; on the other hand, documents that have been analysed using [coreference resolution](#coreference-resolution) are not serializable, so that it would not be technically possible to offer a persistent storage option.
+The performance of document loading, [structural extraction](#structural-extraction) and [topic matching](#topic-matching) all degrade heavily as the operating system swaps memory pages to secondary storage, because Holmes uses a reverse index that can require memory from a variety of pages to be addressed when processing a single sentence.
+This means it is important to supply enough RAM to hold the reverse index information for all loaded documents.

 <a id="getting-started"></a>
 #### 1.3 Getting started